aaronland/go-flickr-api/README.md

     	Signal that all -uri flags are encoded as gocloud.dev/runtimevar string URIs.
 ```

+Under the hood the `upload` tool is using the GoCloud [blob](https://gocloud.dev/howto/blob/) abstraction layer for reading files.
+By default only local files the `file://` URI scheme are supported.
+If you need to read files from other sources you will need to clone this application and import the relevant packages.

+As a convenience if no URI scheme is included then each path will be resolved to its absolute URI and prepended with `file://`.

 ### replace

 Command-line tool for replacing an image in Flickr.